 What is 8D audio?

-Some say it gives you the impression of listening to live music.Some even suggest it makes you listen to the music “with your brain” as opposed to your ears.
-Speaking of which, headphones are a must if you want to try out this supersonic experience – without them, you won’t get the 360 illusion.
+Some say it gives you the impression of listening to live music.
+Others even suggest it makes you listen to music 'with your brain' instead of your ears.
+Pretty neat, if you ask us!

 How does 8D audio work?